4 Heart Attack Symptoms More Common In Women Than In Men

 Both men and women can have the "classic" symptoms of heart attack like chest pain, cold sweat, and a sudden lightheadedness.
-But some less typical symptoms like pain in the abdomen, neck, jaw, or back, fatigue for hours or days before the attack, shortness of breath either accompanying the chest pain or appearing alone, and nausea are more common in women.
-However, this doesn't mean that men should ignore these symptoms.
+But some less typical symptoms like pain in the abdomen, neck, jaw, or back, nausea, fatigue for hours or days before the attack, and shortness of breath whether independently or along with the chest pain are more common in women.

 While heart disease is the leading cause of death for men and women in the United States, women seem to have a higher chance of dying if they get a heart attack than men do.1 2 3 One reason for this is that women do not always present the classic heart attack symptoms like chest pain or discomfort and often have less common heart attack symptoms which they tend to dismiss as something less threatening.4